 Preheat the oven the 375 degrees F.

-To make the crust, place the flour, butter, and sour cream in food processor and pulse to combine.
-When the dough has formed a ball, pat with lightly floured hands into the bottom and sides of an ungreased 10-inch tart pan with a removable bottom and 1/2-inch sides, or a round au gratin dish.
+To make the crust: Place the flour, butter, and sour cream in food processor and pulse to combine.
+When the dough has formed a ball, pat with lightly floured hands into the bottom and sides of an ungreased 10-inch tart pan with a removable bottom with 1/2-inch sides, or a round au gratin dish.
 Bake for about 15 minutes, until the crust is set but not browned.
 Let cool while preparing the filling.